 Direct: 972-941-4453

-New Britain, CT—Today, attorneys from First Liberty Institute and WilmerHale asked the United States District Court for the District of Connecticut to stop a public school’s retaliation against veteran teacher Marisol Arroyo-Castro for refusing to remove a small crucifix from her personal items in the classroom.
-The Consolidated School District of New Britain has refused to allow Marisol to return to the classroom since December 2024.
+New Britain, CT—Today, the United States District Court for the District of Connecticut upheld a public school’s punishment of 30-year veteran teacher Marisol Arroyo-Castro for refusing to remove a small crucifix from her personal items in the classroom.
+The Consolidated School District of New Britain has refused to allow Marisol to return to the classroom since December 2024 and has threatened termination numerous times.
+First Liberty Institute and the law firm WilmerHale represent Arroyo-Castro.

 ###